 - 6 cups Cauliflower Riced

-- 2 tsp Chicken Stock Concentrate or 1 tsp reduced sodium chicken bullion granules
+- 2 teaspoon Chicken Stock Concentrate or 1 teaspoon reduced sodium chicken bullion granules

 - Green Onion Chopped, Optional